mmesh/docs/docs/platform/administration/kubernetes.md

 You can connect your Kubernetes Services and Pods to your mmesh in seconds with `mmeshctl` without adding a single line of code or configuration.

+!!!
+Information

-> See [Kubernetes](../kubernetes/index.md) section to find more information on how it works the Kubernetes integration in mmesh.
+  See [Kubernetes](../kubernetes/index.md) section to find more information on how it works the Kubernetes integration in mmesh.

 ## Operations